 An oil furnace functions similarly to a gas furnace.
 However, oil is injected into the burner.
 An oil-burning furnace is one of the best options for heating a small space.
 It can heat a room faster than an electric or gas furnace.

 Your furnace is a key component of your home in Joplin.
-At Satterlee Plumbing, HVAC, and Mechanical Contractors, our professional HVAC technicians will help you keep your furnace running.
+At Satterlee Plumbing, Heating and Air Conditioning CO., our professional HVAC technicians will help you keep your furnace running.
 Whether you need services for UV lights, ventilation, humidifiers, heating, zoning systems, plumbing, IAQ testing or air conditioning our team is the one you should call.
 We provide free estimates to ensure you are getting the best quality and value in the area.
-Contact us at Satterlee Plumbing, HVAC, and Mechanical Contractors today.
+Contact us at Satterlee Plumbing, Heating and Air Conditioning CO. today.